Walker High School (Walker, Louisiana): Enrollment

 Walker High School is a public high school with no admissions requirements.
 Enrollments is open to residents of Livingston Parish that make up the Walker community.
 Walker High School had 1228 students for the 2016–2017 school year.
-The demographics were 1058 (86%) Caucasian, 121 (10%) African American, 32 (3%) Hispanic, 12 (0.1%) Asian, 4 (0.3%) Two or More Races, 1 (0.1%) Native Hawaiian/Pacific Islander.
+The demographics were 1058 (86%) White, 121 (10%) African American, 32 (3%) Hispanic, 12 (0.1%) Asian, 4 (0.3%) Two or More Races, 1 (0.1%) Native Hawaiians/Pacific Islander.
 The school also has a 53:47 male to female ratio.

 Academics

 Walker High School features a technical-education curriculum and a college-preparatory curriculum with the option to partake in Advanced Placement (AP) Program.
 Students in the technical-education curriculum are required to complete a minimum of 23 academic units that include 4 in English, 4 in mathematics, 2 in science, 2 in social science, 1.5 in physical education, .5 in health, and 9 in their technical pathway.
 Students in the college-preparatory curriculum are required to complete a minimum of 24 academic units that include 4 in English, 2 in foreign language, 4 in mathematics, 4 in science, 4 in social science, 3 in electives, 1.5 in physical education, .5 in health, and 1 in the arts.

 The technical-education pathway requires students to travel to the Livingston Parish Literacy and Technical Center in Walker, Louisiana, and is shared by all of the high schools in Livingston Parish.
 This Center in a separate campus from the rest of Walker High School.
 As of 2019, Walker High School offers 16 AP courses for students to earn college credit.
 Spanish and French are both offered to fulfill the foreign language requirements.
 Students may also enroll concurrently at Southeastern Louisiana University.

 Walker High School also offers extensive Business and STEM for students to participate in.
 Walker High is the only high school in Livingston Parish to offer a principles of engineering and robotics courses for students to earn credit in.
 These courses provide students with the opportunity to learn more about careers in engineering and technology in addition with the opportunity to compete in a competition hosted by the Marine Advanced Technology Education Center.
-Walker High School's unique business curriculum allowed Papa John's, Neighbors Federal Credit Union, Nike Apparel, and a Walk-On's Conference Center to all open a location on the school's campus.
+Walker allowed Papa John's, Neighbors Federal Credit Union, Nike Apparel, and a Walk-On's Conference Center to all open a location on the school's campus.
 These shops allow students to work during the school day while being exposed to culinary, finance, and business management while also obtaining high school credit.

-For the 2017-2018 school year, Walker High School earned a B grade under the Louisiana Department of Education more rigorous grading system with a School Performance Score (SPS) of 81.9.
+For the 2017–2018 school year, Walker High School earned a B grade under the Louisiana Department of Education more rigorous grading system with a School Performance Score (SPS) of 81.9.
 The school has a mean ACT score of 19.5.
 Furthermore, the school has a 79% graduation rate and 51% of its graduates go on to enroll in college.